 Of course, what I feared might happen happened: The dreaded petechiae.

-You see, I have an annoying little ‘blood disease’* called idiopathic thrombocytopenic purpura.
-Which basically means that my body is on self-destruct mode on two levels: 1) My bone marrow doesn’t adequately produce platelets and 2) my immune system thinks that platelets are evil and kills them.
+You see, I have an annoying little “blood disease”* called idiopathic thrombocytopenic purpura.
+This basically means that my body is on self-destruct mode on two levels: (1) My bone marrow doesn’t adequately produce platelets and (2) my immune system thinks that platelets are evil and kills them.
 (Yay!
 It’s like my own internal civil war!)

 When I’m sick, my immune system goes into overdrive and my platelet counts generally drop even lower than they normally are.
 But the petechiae don’t show up until my counts are ‘really’ low.